-The CPI measures the average change in prices across the UK, reflecting both the cost of living and the strength of the Sterling.
-When a currency is strong and inflation low, suppliers can import more goods.
+The CPI measures the average change in prices across the UK.
+It reflects both the cost of living and the strength of the Sterling.
+Suppliers can import more goods, when a currency is strong and inflation low.
 More goods and equivalent demand result in lower prices reflected in the CPI.

 Inflation rate differentials

-Simply put, an inflation rate differential is the difference between the inflation rate in one country and the inflation rate in another.
+Simply put, an inflation rate differential is a difference between the inflation rate in one country and the inflation rate in another.

-Inflation is a measure of the relative purchasing power of a given currency compared to others.
-For example, 1 kilogram of apples may cost 4 dollars in the US, but cost 24 rands in South Africa.
+Inflation measures the relative purchasing power of a given currency compared to others.
+For example, 1 kilogram of apples may cost 4 dollars in the US but cost 24 rands in South Africa.

 Differentials in inflation are a good indication of one currency’s strength versus another and strongly dictate foreign exchange rates.

 Volatility is the frequency and magnitude at which a currency is likely to rise or fall in value.
 Major currencies tend to be less volatile, while currencies of emerging economies are usually more volatile.
 There are a few major contributors of currency pair volatility, and every business owner should know how volatility can affect profits.